SaaS Customer Success: How to Keep and Grow Your Customers

 Integrating a B2B customer community with your CRM doesn’t just grant you access to customer engagement metrics, it can also help you quickly and easily identify the most popular, useful, and valuable suggestions or product requests from your users.
 How?
 Let us explain.

 As we established earlier, online communities are a great way to get feedback or suggestions from customers on your product.
 With a community, not only can a customer submit an idea, other users can also vote and/or comment on it, giving you solid insights into where your customers would like to see your product heading.
 That said, feedback and product ideation requests can be tough to keep track of and prioritize.
 For example, on the inSided community, we ﬁnd that between 30% and 40% of all user content posted can be found in the product ideation section—meaning there is a huge amount of feedback and requests to sift through.
 That’s where integrating your community with your CRM comes in.

 Our integration with Salesforce not only lets you see which customer feedback requests are most (or least) popular, you can even attach the total ARR to feature requests from your customers.
 This allows you to identify which product suggestions are coming from your highest value customers—meaning you can help your product team prioritize based on the monetary value of users’ requests.
 No more assuming what the most pressing feature requests may be—now your CSMs can bring this solid data to your product team, making sure you are building a product that reﬂects the most pressing and valuable needs of your users.
-Here’s an example of our product ideation dashboard when you integrate our community platform with Salesforce:

 Combining community with your ticketing system:

 While communities drive peer-to-peer support through the roof, there will always be a time when users ask tricky, often technical, questions that are better handled directly by your Support and Success teams.